 The most famous resident of St Helena steadily crawled over, posed dutifully, then probably weary of travelling paparazzi, disdainfully returned to his dinner.
-Gary Arndt, and I had been given a private audience with the planet’s oldest known living land animal, and I felt a little star struck.
+Gary Arndt, and I had been given a private audience with the planet’s oldest known living land animal, leaving me a little star struck.
 Jonathan hasn’t let his celebrity status go to his head however, and his level-headed modesty soon put me at ease.

-This 182 year old celebrity tortoise has sparked worldwide interest, especially since being featured in BBC News Magazine, which was the most read article that day.
+This 182 year old Giant Seychelles Tortoise has sparked worldwide interest, especially since being featured in BBC News Magazine, which was the most read article that day.
 Inclusion in several other printed publications, has seen his celebrity increase, and he is now the one of the island’s most popular attractions.

 He resides at Plantation House, home of the Governor.
 Most visitors to the South Atlantic island are keen to include a house tour, but Jonathan still generates the most interest.